Palem1988/blocknetdx-utils/README.md

 So the longer the tests are run, the better.

-- It is therefore **strongly** advised to run these tests for days on a continuous basis to let the program generate very high number of combinations that may arise.
+- It is therefore **strongly** advised to run these tests for days on a continuous basis to let the program generate very high number of combinations of scenarios that may arise.

 - It would also be advisable to run them on a periodic basis.
 Because the newly run tests will *always* be different from the previous ones (due to the randomness nature).